Holographic-(V)AE: an end-to-end SO(3)-Equivariant (Variational) Autoencoder in Fourier Space: Introduction

-Extending such group invariant and equivariant paradigms to unsupervised learning could map out compact representations of data that are agnostic to a specified symmetry transformation (e.g. the global orientation of an object).
-In recent work ~\citet{winter_unsupervised_2022} proposed a general mathematical framework for autoencoders that can be applied to data with arbitrary symmetry structures by learning an invariant latent space and an equivariant factor, related to the elements of the underlying symmetry group.
+Extending such group invariant and equivariant paradigms to unsupervised learning (i.e., for modeling the data distribution) could provide compact representations of data that are agnostic to a specified symmetry transformation.
+In machine learning, auto-encoders (AE's) and their probabilistic version, variational auto-encoders (VAE's), are among the artificial neural networks that are commonly used for unsupervised learning, in that they provide an efficient representation of unlabeled data~\cite{kramer_autoassociative_1992, kingma_introduction_2019}.
+However, little work has been done to implement group equivariance in auto-encoder architectures~\cite{winter_unsupervised_2022}.

-Here, we focus on unsupervised learning that is equivariant to rotations around a specified origin in 3D, denoted by the group SO(3).
-We encode the data in spherical Fourier space and construct holograms of the data that are conveniently structured for equivariant operations.
-These data holograms are inputs to our end-to-end SO(3)-equivariant (variational) autoencoder in spherical Fourier space, with a fully equivariant encoder-decoder architecture trained to reconstruct the Fourier coefficients of the input; we term this approach \textit{Holographic}-(V)AE (H-(V)AE).
-Similar to~\citet{winter_unsupervised_2022}, our network learns an SO(3)-equivariant latent space composed of a maximally informative set of invariants and an equivariant frame describing the orientation of the data.
+Here, we focus on developing neural network architectures for unsupervised learning that are equivariant to rotations around a specified origin in 3D, denoted by the group SO(3).
+To define rotationally equivariant transformations, it is convenient to project data to spherical Fourier space~\cite{kondor_clebsch-gordan_2018}.
+Accordingly, we encode the data in spherical Fourier space by constructing {\em holograms} of the data that are conveniently structured for equivariant operations.
+These data holograms are inputs to our SO(3)-equivariant (variational) autoencoder in spherical Fourier space, with a fully equivariant encoder-decoder architecture trained to reconstruct the Fourier coefficients of the input; we term this approach \textit{Holographic}-(V)AE (or H-(V)AE).
+Our network learns an SO(3)-equivariant latent space composed of a maximally informative set of invariants and an equivariant frame describing the orientation of the data.

-We extensively test the perfomance of H-(V)AE and demonstrate high accuracy in unsupervised classification and clustering tasks for spherical images and atomic point clouds within protein structures.
-The learned SO(3) invariant and equivariant representations would be useful for many real world applications in computer vision and structural biology.